16-year-old killed, passenger hurt after fleeing road check in Newton County

 Weather and Road Conditions

-While not directly related to this specific crash, it’s notable that thunderstorm activity and Tornado Watch warnings were issued around Newton County earlier that week.
-In other states like Iowa, authorities have dealt with Severe Thunderstorms impacting roads such as SE 14th Street and Des Moines River crossings.
+Weather did not directly cause this crash.
+However, officials had issued thunderstorm and Tornado Watch warnings in Newton County earlier that week.
+In other states like Iowa, storms have affected roads such as SE 14th Street and Des Moines River crossings.

-Although the weather wasn’t cited as a cause, the National Weather Force has reported that such conditions can reduce visibility, causing even experienced drivers to lose control.
+The National Weather Force reports that such conditions can reduce visibility.
+As a result, even skilled drivers may lose control.

 Impact on Local Schools and Youth Initiatives